- Extended Learning Home

 - The program offers full-time and part-time plans of study tailored to meet the needs of the working healthcare professional.
-The DNP Program began in the Fall of 2010 and has graduated three cohorts.
+The DNP Program began in the Fall of 2010 and has graduated four cohorts.

 Graduates of Indiana State University's DNP Program will:

 - Integrate scientific knowledge to influence health policy and decision-making through leadership, collaboration, and interprofessional action at the organizational, local, regional, national, and global levels.

 - Develop and evaluate care delivery approaches that meet current and future needs of patient populations based on scientific findings in nursing and other clinical sciences, as well as organizational, political, and economic sciences.